 - The site supervisor as a mentor: the intern should receive guidance and be given feedback that contributes to the intern's growth.
 There should be a mentoring plan in place before the internship begins.

 Refer to the United States Department of Labor website for the criteria for unpaid internship positions under The Fair Labor and Standards Acts.

-To request changes to this page, please contact Julie Miller at email@example.com.
+To request changes to this page, please contact an advisor at email@example.com.